 For a variety of reasons, I am personally and professionally a stickler on safety.
 When it comes to sleep, I never deviate from advising infants and toddlers to sleep in environments that are totally safe.
 In the newborn stage, safe sleep habits are often ignored in an effort to produce longer sleep periods.
-Instead of going into a long discussion here, I recommend reading my newborn blog posts, and also reading the newborn chapter in my book.
-Suffice it to say that maintaining a safe sleep environment for your newborn is extremely important.
-Many cases of SUID are often not unexplained, and are attributed instead to unsafe sleep environments.
+Instead of going into a long discussion here, I recommend reading my newborn blog posts.
+And also the newborn chapter in my book.
+Suffice it to say, maintaining a safe sleep environment for your newborn is extremely important.
+Many cases of SUID are often not unexplained.
+And are instead attributed to unsafe sleep environments.
 Read on to learn what you may not know about sleep safety.

 Keep the Crib Empty